 With Short Menu, all the long URLs in your clipboard are converted into smaller URLs that are easier to share and manage.
-And the best part is, it has an option that automatically copies the shortened version of the link to your clipboard so you can paste it right away.
-Alternatively, you can set a custom (global) shortcut to quickly shorten a URL from your clipboard.
-If you happen to already use some other link shortener services like bit.ly, Google, Hive, or Rebeandly, Short Menu allows you to integrate all of your accounts on these services in one place and set a default one.
+And the best part is it has an option that automatically copies the shortened version of the link to your clipboard so you can paste it right away.
+Alternatively, you can set a custom (global) shortcut to shorten a URL from your clipboard quickly.
+If you happen to use already some other links shorteners services like bit.ly, Google, Hive, or Rebeandly, Short Menu allows you to integrate all of your accounts on these services in one place and set a default one.
 What’s more, you even have the option to use custom services with Short Menu using GET and POST methods so you can use your own URLs and transform them into their shortened version.

 12. Rectangle: best free window manager for Mac

 Multitasking with multiple apps on Mac is not the most pleasant experience.
 Generally speaking, a part of this problem has to do with the lack of a better window management utility.
 You see, unlike Linux, or even Windows, for that matter, the default window management solution on macOS, split view, is very barebone, to say the least — to a point where you can only tile two apps side-by-side.
 So if you wish to tile more than two app windows, you are likely to get disappointed.
 This is where third-party window management apps come into play.
 And one such is Rectangle.